zhenya206/guess-the-number/README.md

-# Guess the Number
+# Guess the Number 🎲

 My second Python project.

+## About

-A console game where the computer generates a random number and the player tries to guess it.
+A console game where the player tries to guess a randomly generated number.

 ## Features

 - Random number generation
+- Unlimited attempts
-- Hints ("Too high" / "Too low")
+- Hints
-- Attempts counter
-- Play again option
+- Play again
+- Functions
+- Project split into modules

 ## Technologies